-Piedmont OP, formerly known as Wells Operating Partnership, L.P., was formed in December 1997 to acquire, own and operate properties on our behalf.
+Piedmont OP was formed in December 1997 to acquire, own and operate properties on our behalf.
 We are structured as an UPREIT, which is a structure generally utilized to provide for the acquisition of real property from owners who desire to defer taxable gain otherwise required to be recognized by them upon the disposition of their properties.
 Such owners also may desire to achieve diversity in their investments and other benefits afforded to stockholders in a REIT.
 For purposes of satisfying the asset and income tests for qualification as a REIT for tax purposes, the REIT's proportionate share of the assets and income of Piedmont OP will be deemed to be assets and income of the REIT.